tahnijae/tahnijae/README.md

 # ✨ Hi there!
 I'm Tahni.
 Thanks for stopping by
 I'm a software developer and mechanical engineer living in Cleveland, Ohio.
 My current interests in software are in C#, .NET, and Python.

-My first expereience with programming was while pursuing my undergrad in Mechanical Engineering at Purdue University.
-My freshman year, I selected CS 159 (Programming Applications for Engineers) as my science elective where I learned the fundamental principles, concepts, and methods of programming in C. During my senior year, I remember pulling an all-nighter sprucing up my Machine Design II MATLAB code purely for fun.
+My first expereience with programming (outside of putting a super cool rotating music player on my MySpace) was while pursuing my undergrad in Mechanical Engineering at Purdue University.
+I selected CS 159 (Programming Applications for Engineers) as my freshman science elective, where I learned the fundamental principles, concepts, and methods of programming in C. Mostly, I remember writing a lot of loops and taking hand-written multiple choice tests on syntax.
+During my senior year, I pulled an all-nighter sprucing up my Machine Design II MATLAB code purely for fun...
+I'm not sure anyone MATLABs for fun and I probably should have realized then that I should have majored in CS...

 ## 	:woman_technologist: About Me
 - :ghost:   I am an avid collector of knowledge, and fun-facts: from the fluid dynamics that affect aerospace flight to the native habitiate of Spanish Moss (which is neither from Spain nor a moss!), no topic is off the table!
 - :climbing_woman:    I also enjoy collecting hobbies, but the ones that stay on repeat are: rock climbing, cooking, sailing, and watercolor painting.
 - :woman_factory_worker:   I managed the Hot Strip Mill department in a steel mill for 6 years. :fire:👷‍♀️ I'm well versed in putting out literal fires, managing unexpected chaos, and working with sometimes difficult personalities.
 - :beers:     I'm looking for a fun project to get involved in!
 If you have something you'd be willing to collaborate on, please reach out!
 - :heart_eyes_cat:    I have three extremely adorable pets: a cat and two dogs.
 - :vampire_woman:     Dracula is my go-to VS / VSC theme

 ## :dancers: Connect with Me